homestar92/ring-lardner-transcriptions/Stop Me If You've Heard This One.md

 didn't tell his family and no one besides a few policemen and myself is aware that there was a girl in the case.
-The published reason for his act was tem- porary insanity induced by illness.
+The published reason for his act was temporary insanity induced by illness.
 And if he was sick, I have been dead for twenty years."